ekmolloy/reu2019-tutorials/1-campus-cluster/qikaiy2/a_feedback.md

 - [ ] Use conditionals to check if the output file `rose.aln.true.phy` exists before running seqtools.py and if the output file `K_U_tree.tre` exists before running FastME.
 - [ ] Instead of writing the output files (alignments in phylip format and trees in newick format) are being written to `/projects/tallis/qikaiy2/reu2019-tutorials/data`, could you write them to `/projects/tallis/qikaiy2/reu2019-tutorials/1-campus-cluster/qikaiy2`?
 - [ ] Add the commands from the `transfer.sh` script into the `a_run_fastme.pbs` that would be great!
 It is a good idea to keep commands for the same analysis together, so that we don't need to look through multiple files to understand how the analysis was performed.
+- [ ] Right now, you are running FastME with 16 threads (default).
+Because we request 12 cores, let's specify the number of threads to be 12 (e.g., `-T 12`).
 - [ ] Try to keep the length of each line shorter (under 80 characters or so) by dividing the command across on multiple lines
 ```
 fastme-2.1.5-linux64-omp \